Erie County Fair Housing Partnership

 The Erie County Fair Housing Partnership, Inc. encourages residents to participate in the recognition of National Fair Housing Month in April.
 The celebration of Fair Housing Month is an acknowledgment of the efforts and victories of all who have worked towards guaranteeing equal access to housing for all.

 Under Federal and State law, it is illegal to discriminate in the sale, rental and advertising of housing based upon race, color, national origin, religion, age, gender, disability, marital status, familial status, military status or sexual orientation.
-Within the City of Buffalo discrimination based upon lawful source of income, and gender identity and expression is also prohibited.
+In 2018, Erie County, New York passed a Fair Housing Law.
+The County's new law prohibits housing discrimination due to race, color, religion, sex, age, marital status, disability, national origin, source of income, sexual orientation, gender identity, military status, familial status or immigration and citizenship status.
+The full text of the Law can be found at Erie County's website.
 The recognition of Fair Housing Month reinforces an awareness of the barriers that inhibit the ability of entire segments of our population to freely access the housing of their choice.

 The Partnershp Offers Free Education and Outreach to the Public

 - free fair housing presentations to audiences of all ages